fcoomans/HTB-machines/Cypher/README.md

 ```

 Sending the payload `admin' OR true RETURN u.name//`:
-- the first part is similar to `admin' OR 1=1` in SQLi which will always be true and allow login.
+- The first part is similar to `admin' OR 1=1` in SQLi, which will always be true and allow login.
-- the second part will return the username and not the password hash as expected.
+- The second part will return the username and not the password hash as expected.
 The payload ends with `//` to comment out the remaining query.

-After the injection the query on the server will look like this:
+After the injection, the query on the server will look like this:

 ```cypher
 MATCH (u:USER) -[:SECRET]-> (h:SHA1) WHERE u.name = 'admin' OR true RETURN u.name//' return h.value as hash